LuukHenk/2048-Solver/ROADMAP.md

 ## Todo
 ### High priority for next version (0.4.0)
-- Make the gitignore to ignore everything except the things we are using
 - Update the docs file and the readme

 ### Low priority for next version